 New DFS players at DraftKings.com can use our exclusive link and get $20 free (on minimum $5 deposit) for real money DFS games.

-You may also be entitled to a deposit match bonus worth up to $500 when you sign up and deposit for the first time at DraftKings.
+New and existing DFS players will also be entitled to a deposit match bonus worth up to $500 when you sign up and deposit at DraftKings.

 Daily Fantasy Sports players often flock to massive GPPs and the high volume of players over at industry-leading DFS platforms DraftKings and FanDuel, and while each site does certain things extremely well, there are nuances between the platforms’ scoring models and player pricing (among other things).

 So why play DraftKings?
 Here, we take a look at the pros, the cons, and what it takes to get started on one of the premier daily fantasy sports platforms.

 DraftKings launched in 2012, three years after FanDuel’s launch, in Boston, Massachusetts.
 Jason Robins, one of the co-founders, serves as the company’s Chief Executive Officer, while the other two co-founders are also executives within the company.

 What began with a $1.4MM investment in 2012 quickly turned into an investment from Major League Baseball, and, ultimately, a $24MM Series B fundraising round.
 By 2014, the company boasted 50,000 daily active users, major partnerships, and an advertising push that included such verbiage as “Win a shipload of money.”
 That push, led largely by a bloated marketing budget, inserted DraftKings in front of millions of new users, promising the opportunity to win big money in the talent-based contests.